WARP4dot52/lambda/poincare/doc/tree.md

 ### Using KTrees just for a node

-You can use a KTree constructor without the parentheses and children if you need only the node.
+You can use a KTree constructor without the parentheses and children if you only need the node.

 ```cpp
 KCos->cloneNode(); // equivalent to SharedTreeStack->pushCos()
 ```

-> [!WARNING]
-> Only use methods like `cloneNode()` that expect node on standalone nodes. `cloneTree` would crash.

-If the node is n-ary you need to provide the number of arguments with `.node<nbChildren>`:
+If the node is n-ary, you need to provide the number of arguments with `.node<nbChildren>`:

 ```cpp
 if (expr->nodeIsIdenticalTo(KMult.node<2>)) {}